RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Much of the weather system is designed around the weather preset assets, to simplify controlling the weather state.
 But you can also control weather state's individual values without relying on preset assets.
 The way to do this is using the Manual Weather State.

       To do this, first clear the Weather setting in Basic Controls, so no preset asset is selected.
 When this is the case, the Manual Weather State will be used instead.
 The Manual Weather State category below Basic Controls is the place where that manual state is controlled.

       You can also use the Manual Weather State with the Change Weather function at runtime if needed.
 Just call Change Weather without a preset selected for its input, and the weather will transition to the manual state instead.

+      You can also apply individual overrides to the local weather state, using the manual state values.
+For example, if weather is coming from the Thunderstorm preset, you could set Manual Rain Override to true, and set the Manual Rain value to have direct control of the rain value, while still having the rest of the state come from the Thunderstorm preset.

 -----
 WEATHER OVERRIDE VOLUMES